smartcontractkit/chainlink-testing-framework/book/src/libs/wasp/benchspy/first_test.md

 Let's start with a simplest case, which doesn't require you to have any of the observability stack, but only `WASP` and the application you are testing.
 `BenchSpy` comes with some built-in `QueryExecutors` each of which additionaly has predefined metrics that you can use.
 One of these executors is the
-`GeneratorQueryExecutor` that fetches metrics directly from `WASP` generators.
+`DirectQueryExecutor` that fetches metrics directly from `WASP` generators.

 Our first test will follow the following logic:
 * Run a simple load test